 Charles Holton serves as director of Duke Law School's Civil Justice Clinic in which he teaches a seminar and mentors students in basic civil litigation skills and oversees their handling of actual cases for clients who are not able to obtain adequate representation in the civil justice system, collaborating closely with lawyers from Legal Aid of North Carolina (LANC).
 A litigator and partner with Womble Carlyle Sandridge & Rice in Research Triangle Park, Holton also teaches Arbitration: Law and Practice and coaches the Law School's Vis Moot team which competes each year in an international arbitration competition in Vienna, Austria.

 In private practice, Holton specializes in products liability, construction, unfair trade practices, and professional negligence defense.
 He has handled numerous matters in state and federal courts of North Carolina, Virginia, Georgia, New York, and New Jersey.
-He regularly litigates cases in private arbitration, as well as serves an arbitrator for a variety of disputes.
+He regularly litigates cases in private arbitration and serves as an arbitrator for a variety of disputes.

 Holton graduated with a B.A, summa cum laude, from Abilene Christian University, and received his J.D, with distinction, from Duke Law School in 1973.